Faculty

 Lizi Wu, Ph.D.

-Professor; Program Leader, Mechanisms of Oncogenesis, UF Health Cancer Center
+Professor; Program Leader, Mechanisms of Oncogenesis, UF Health Cancer Institute

 Deregulation of cell signaling in cancer, with the goal of gaining molecular insights into cancer pathogenesis and identifying novel cancer diagnostic and therapeutic targets.